 He quit smoking instantly and hasn’t since.
 Besides the fact that he wanted to preserve our friendship, it seems I inspired him to love his lungs and his kids’ health a little more.
 And he’s been able to save lots of sanity, energy, time, and money.
 Win-win-win, etc. Your standards will inspire some people, and they can make some people upset, too.
 I say, strive for authenticity, not for approval.

-When I approached him about it, I wasn’t really married to the outcome and understood that to get something, you sometimes need to give up something.
+When I approached him about it, I wasn’t really married to the outcome and understood that to get something, you sometimes need to let something go.
 It’s just the way life works.

 Sidebar: ultimatums about personality are a completely different game.
 Saying “we can be friends if you’re more positive about life” is not healthy.
 A request to change a destructive habit is not like a request to change who they are.